easyscience/core/CONTRIBUTING.md

 1. Update the lock file to ensure dependencies are up to date: `pixi run update-lock`
 2. Ensure all tests pass: `pixi run test`
-3. Check code style: `pixi run lint`
+3. Check code style: `pixi run lint-check`
 4. Format your code: `pixi run format`
 5. Update documentation if necessary
 6. Add tests for new functionality